 For example: Because lead can leach from pipes into municipal water as it travels into homes, the EPA has set the limit for lead in water at 15ppb (parts per billion).
 Since lead pipes aren't used in the production of bottled water, the FDA has set the limit for lead in bottled water at 5ppb (parts per billion).

-FDA bottled water quality regulations require bottled water companies to regularly sample and analyze their water.
+FDA bottled water regulations require companies to regularly sample and analyze their water.
 Samples must be found to be safe and sanitary.
+In fact, bottled water must be test for microbes in both the source water and finished product.
+If contaminants are discovered, more frequent and specific testing is required.
 The FDA also monitors bottled water plant and equipment design, bottling procedures and record keeping.

 Myth #2: The FDA has no authority over bottled water that doesn't cross state lines (i.e. is not interstate commerce).